-Complies □ Complies partially ⊠ Explanation □ Not applicable □
+Complies \Box Complies partially \boxtimes Explanation \Box Not applicable \Box

-The Company complies with all the above points except a).
+The Company complies with all the above points except a) regarding to Nominating and Compensation Commission.

 - 53. That verification of compliance with corporate governance rules, internal codes of conduct and social corporate responsibility policy be assigned to one or split among more than one committee of the Board of Directors, which may be the audit committee, the appointments committee, the corporate social responsibility committee in the event that one exists, or a special committee created by the Board of Directors pursuant to its powers of self-organisation, which at least the following responsibilities shall be specifically assigned thereto: - a) Verification of compliance with internal codes of conduct and the company's corporate governance rules. - b) Supervision of the communication strategy and relations with shareholders and investors, including small- and medium-sized shareholders. - c) The periodic evaluation of the suitability of the company's corporate governance system, with the goal that the company promotes company interests and take into account, where appropriate, the legitimate interests of other stakeholders. - d) Review of the company's corporate social responsibility policy, ensuring that it is orientated towards value creation. - e) Follow-up of social responsibility strategy and practice, and evaluation of degree of compliance. - f) Supervision and evaluation of the way relations with various stakeholders are handled. - g) Evaluation of everything related to non-financial risks to the company, including operational, technological, legal, social, environmental, political and reputational. - h) Coordination of the process of reporting on diversity and reporting nonfinancial information in accordance with applicable rules and international benchmarks.